Rehnell/Rehnell/README.md

 - Looking to collaborate on ...
 Front End & Software development.
 - How to reach me? ... drop me an email at rehnell.dev@gmail.com 📫

- Currently learning Python to get a job in software development.
+ Currently learning Python to get a job in software or frontend development.
- I also have a passion for coding and enjoy Software & front end development as I enjoy problem solving, building things and being creative.
+ I have a passion for coding and enjoy Software & front end development as I enjoy problem solving, building things and being creative.
- Seeking a Front End or Software Developer/Engineer role.

  I am currently based in London, England.